sciZer0/7/v/README.md

 <i><b>
 Decreasing Circulating Supply is the impossible thing for each of the existing blockchain.

-This is better than even there were the everyday halving in the Bitcoin Blockchain — since this is Decreasing Circulating Supply, not Increasing Circulating Supply.
+This is even better than if there were the Everyday Halving of the award in the Bitcoin Blockchain — since in the Vote blockchain, there is Decreasing Circulating Supply, not Increasing Circulating Supply.

 At best, such an extremely deflationary nature of tokenomics should result in a great rise in the voting power of the Vote Token over time.</b></i>